About the Board

 - Recognize large contracts and agreements including those with employee groups.

 If you would like to bring positive feedback, questions or concerns to the school board’s attention, there are a variety of ways your voice can be heard.
-Until further notice, all board meetings are held virtually, to address the board during the public input portion of the meeting contact the Board Secretary, Kathie Sellars, by email at firstname.lastname@example.org, or by phone at 503-355-3506 no later than noon the day of the board meeting.
+All board meetings are held both in person and virtually, to address the board during the public input portion of the meeting contact the Board Secretary, Kathie Sellars, by email at firstname.lastname@example.org, or by phone at 503-355-3506 no later than noon the day of the board meeting.
 Members of the public who wish to address the board will be recognized in order of their notification to the board secretary.
 You may send a letter to the school board at PO Box 28, Rockaway Beach, OR, 97136.
 You may also contact the superintendent who will share your questions or concerns with the board.

 Community engagement is a vital part of our school district’s success.
 Community members who have feedback or concerns for the school district (regarding operations) or school board (regarding policy) are encouraged to contact the person closest to the situation first to have their issue addressed most effectively and efficiently.